 Why is all this happening and is this happening to you, you might wonder?
 Here are three common causes:

-- You’ve become too comfortable.
+- You have become too comfortable.

-- You’re too naïve.
+- Perhaps you are too naïve.

 One thing is certain: Your colleagues will sooner or later always betray you, to improve and protect themselves.
 They protect their financial income and job stability in order to protect their privacy.
 Stability for their partner, children, family or their relationship.
 In a commercial, competitive business environment, this happens every day!